spacetelescope/MAST_HLSP/PREP_CAOM/README.md

 structure is described below:
 ___
 ### /PREP_CAOM/
++ "config_generator.py"
+This script launches a PyQt GUI that will collect user inputs and generate a
+.yaml config file that is properly formatted for hlsp_to_xml.
+The user also
+has the option to immediately launch the hlsp_to_xml script upon saving the
+new config file.

 + "hlsp_to_xml.py"
 This is the wrapper script intended to launch all necessary child scripts.
 The user must also provide a .yaml config file when launching this script,